LeakyAbstractions/result/docs/index.md

 }
 ```

-In this example, we wrap a string inside a _Result_ object and use its [`mapSuccess()`][MAP_SUCCESS] method to
+In this example, we wrap a <tt>String</tt> inside a <tt>Result</tt> object and use its [`mapSuccess()`][MAP_SUCCESS]
-manipulate it (here we calculate its length).
-Note that we can specify the action as a method reference, or a a lambda.
+method to manipulate it (here we calculate its length).
+Note that we can specify the action as a method reference, or a
-In any case, the result of this action gets wrapped inside a new _Result_ object.
-And then we call the appropriate
+lambda.
+In any case, the result of this action gets wrapped inside a new <tt>Result</tt> object.
+And then we call the
-method on the returned result to retrieve its value.
+appropriate method on the returned result to retrieve its value.

 There is another [`map()`][MAP] method to transform either success/failure value at once: